Who is eligible to apply for funding?

 Students must have confirmation of an offer of their summer experience in order to apply for Career Services Summer Funding.
 This confirmation can be a formal offer letter or an email confirmation of the summer experience from your direct supervisor or human resources department.
 Documentation confirming your offer of this opportunity must be included in the PDF that you submit with your application.

-Please email Robin Chakrabarti at firstname.lastname@example.org to inform Career Services of your change in status regarding your application request.
+Please email Gareth Bohn at firstname.lastname@example.org to inform Career Services of your change in status regarding your application request.

 Applications are only reviewed after the application deadlines.
 All attempts are made to review applications promptly so that decisions regarding funding can be made expeditiously.

 The application process is competitive.
-Each year Career Services receives more applications than funding available to meet the demand for requests.
-Applicants who demonstrate financial need are given priority in the decision-making process.
-Starting in Summer 2021, SRFS is committing an additional $500,000 per year to support summer internship and research experiences for middle-income students, with priority eligibility for students whose families have an annual income of $140,000 or less and typical assets.
-This funding will greatly expand Career Services’ capacity to award funding, and we strongly encourage students pursuing unpaid or underpaid internships to apply.
+Each year Career Services receives more applications than funding available to meet the demand for requests, though we attempt to fund as many eligible students as possible.
+Beginning in summer 2021, SRFS committed an additional $500,000 per year to support summer internship and research experiences for undergraduate middle-income students, with priority eligibility for students whose families have an annual income between $65,500 and $140,000 or less and typical assets.
+Highly aided students should apply directly through the SRFS process and not through the Career Services process.

 No. Career Services views each application cycle separately.